zachary-tarantinowoolson-sp/nerm_go_cli/README.md

 - [x] Workflow Session searching and reporting
     - pull last x days of failed workflows
     - [ ] fix progress bar reporting numbers to not just be the get max if using -d
-- [ ] Input error checking (number of profile type, env, etc is within range)
+- [ ] Better input error checking (number of profile type, env, etc is within range)
 - [ ] Job status table for mass profile change / import